My name is Erin, and I am terrified of flying.

 Ok, so it wasn't quite that bad, but let's just say I wasn't looking forward to getting on an airplane again.

 Is it the height thing?
 No. Heck, it's on our bucket list to one day highpoint the US.
+Then if you're looking for the best travel options for your bucket list, have a look at this great listing of the wonders of the world, as that's obviously a great place to start!
 I ain't afraid of no heights, provided I'm secured to the crust of this planet in some way.
 Is it being out of control?
 Yes, that's a biggie.
 I'm a control freak with trust issues, so handing over 100% of my safety to a couple of strangers behind a locked cockpit is a little unsettling.
 I can't pinpoint exactly what it is that sends me into a state of pure, palpable terror.
 I just plain don't like it, and we'll just leave it at that.

 When the day arrived, I was doing pretty good!
 My anxiety was present but manageable as we arrived at good ole TYS and made our way through the empty terminal.
 I found it amusing to try to engage the TSA officers in idle chatter (since we were among maybe 7 or 8 people at the time going through security, and this IS the South.. you're supposed to talk to EVERYONE you come into contact with, after all!) and giggling to myself as they kept completely stonefaced and emotionally distant.

 We grabbed some egg sandwiches from a deli and sat down in front of our gate.
 The monitors nearby showed two screens.
 One showed the arrivals/departures, and the other showed a radar map of the southeastern US.. with a big ole angry blob of red hovering over Dallas, which was where we were headed.
 Another blob of dark green sat just west of Knoxville.. marching east with every passing second.